Published:

 Keeping users at the center of our development process strengthens the relationship between gridX, our customers and end users, ensuring our software remains cutting-edge in a competitive market.”

 Closing the loop on user feedback is thus critical.
 “Keeping users at the center of our development process strengthens the relationship between gridX, our customers and end users, ensuring our software remains cutting-edge in a competitive market,” says gridX Product Manager for Product Analytics, Ruben Damoiseaux.
 “As the energy landscape continues to evolve, so will our innovative approach to product development,” he summarizes.
+As the energy landscape continues to evolve, energy analytics will play an even greater role in shaping user-centric solutions, helping both businesses and consumers navigate the complexities of the energy transition.

 Get the report!